Decision Making Possibilities

 With the right support, we can all make decisions.

-The NDIA promotes choice and control.
+The NDIA promotes choice and control as a central tenet of the NDIS.
 Having choice and control means your decisions are heard and respected.
 The UN Convention on the Rights of Persons with Disability explains the rights of people with disability to be recognised as equal under the law.

 Supported decision making is where people who have disability get support to make their own decisions.
 Decisions happen in relationships.
-You might remember the last time you made an important decision – did you talk with friends, family or someone else to help you decide?
+Remember back to the last time you made an important decision – did you talk with friends, family or someone else to help you decide?